 These main issues are discussed in detail in the Comment section of the report.
 A summary of all of the submission received and responses to each is included as Attachment 5.
-LEGAL/POLICY:

-- Local Government Act 1995;

-- City of Vincent Parking and Parking Facilities Local Law 2007; and

-- Policy No. 4.1.5 Community Consultation.
+- Local Government Act 1995; - City of Vincent Parking and Parking Facilities Local Law 2007; - Policy No. 4.1.5 Community Consultation; and - Town of Vincent Car Parking Strategy